rcarver/composable-presents/README.md

 and requires additional lifecycle actions to get right.

 Presentation is often coupled with *navigation* but they're two separate issues.
-Navigation is a related state change of the UI, often modal, but not always.
+Navigation is a related change of the UI state, often modal, but not always.
 `ComposablePresents` provides a set of SwiftUI navigation helpers modeled after [SwiftUINavigation](https://github.com/pointfreeco/swiftui-navigation).